holgerimbery/workshop-content/agents-3-challenges/README.md

 - Log in using your credentials.

-- Switch to the correct environment by clicking on \"Environment\" in the top right corner (see picture above).
-Ensure that you select
-  \"copilotstudioinaday.\" Please do not use any other environment.
+- Switch to the correct environment by clicking on "Environment" in the top right corner (see picture above).
+Ensure that you select "copilotstudioinaday."
+Please do not use any other environment.

 ## Challenge 01: Travel Agent
 - go to "Home" and use the "Safe Travel" template to begin.